hareko/php-application-packer/README.md

 ## The usage ##

 The program requires PHP 5.3+.
-Start it from your script via UI shell (except free version) or instantiation (see *The package*).
+Start it from your script via GUI (except free version) or instantiation (see *The package*).

 The starter script must be in the same directory with the *PackApp.php*:

 **require('PackApp.php');**

-A) Launching the UI:
+A) Launching the GUI:

 **echo PackApp::Packer();**